Working Principle of DC Motor

 Ward Leonard Method of Speed Control

 The shunt wound dc motor falls under the category of self excited dc motors, where the field windings are shunted to, or are connected in parallel to the armature winding of the motor, as its name is suggestive of.
-And for this reason both the armature winding and the field windings are exposed to the same supply voltage, though there are separate branches for the flow of armature current and the field current as shown in the figure of dc shunt motor below.
+And for this reason both the armature winding and the field winding are exposed to the same supply voltage, though there are separate branches for the flow of armature current and the field current as shown in the figure of dc shunt motor below.

-Let us now consider the voltage and current being supplied from the electrical terminal to the motor be given by E and Itotal respectively.
+Let us now consider the voltage and electric current being supplied from the electrical terminal to the motor be given by E and Itotal respectively.
 This supply current in case of the shunt wound dc motor is split up into 2 parts.
 Ia, flowing through the armature winding of resistance Ra and Ish flowing through the field winding of resistance Rsh.
 The voltage across both windings remains the same.

 From there we can write Itotal = Ia + Ish

-Thus we put this value of armature current Ia to get general voltage equation of a dc shunt motor
+Thus we put this value of armature current Ia to get general voltage equation of a dc shunt motor.

 Now in general practice, when the motor is in its running condition, and supply voltage is constant the shunt field current given by,